tuition and financial aid

 It has been and remains the policy of Boston University to withhold all diplomas, degrees, official transcripts, and other official recognition of work done at the University from students with respect to whom there are any outstanding overdue debts to the University, including, but not limited to, amounts owed in satisfaction of tuition, loan agreements, fees, and charges as well as monies owed for occupancy in University-owned or operated residences and for dining service.
 No student may withdraw from the University in good standing or graduate from the University unless all current obligations to the University are paid in full.

-Masters’ Level Part-Time Students (those enrolled for 6 to 8 credits per semester): $838 per credit
+Part-time Master’s Students (those enrolled for 6 to 8 credits per semester): $863/credit

 Massachusetts law requires all students carrying at least 75 percent of the full-time curriculum to be covered under a qualifying medical insurance plan.
-If the student does not wish to participate in the Boston University Medical Insurance plan, he or she must annually file a Medical Insurance Waiver form that certifies coverage under a comparable medical insurance plan.
+If the student does not wish to participate in the Boston University Medical Insurance plan, they must annually file a Medical Insurance Waiver form that certifies coverage under a comparable medical insurance plan.
 The Medical Insurance Waiver form can be found here.
-The completed form is to be returned to Boston University Student Accounting Services.
-The medical insurance can also be waived by students when visiting the Boston University Student Link at www.bu.edu/studentlink.
-Part-time students are also eligible to purchase the medical insurance.
-For information, contact Student Accounting Services.
+Students, including those who are international, seeking to waive the Boston University Medical Insurance must read here.
+The 2018-2019 Basic rate is $2,205.
+The 2018-2019 Plus rate is $2,973.
+Prospective students should see the Student Accounting website for the most up-to-date prices and plan information.

 In addition to academic costs, each student must prepare for life in Boston.
 Boston is an expensive city in which to live but well worth it, and students who employ careful financial planning and budgeting can achieve a good quality of life without succumbing to extraordinary debt.
 While the School of Theology does everything it can to help students plan, best financial practices are the responsibility of each student’s own household.